 For Those With OCD, It’s Hard to Do Nothing

 People with OCD find it unusually hard to rest or relax.
 So little time: so many worries.
-Having to clean, check, arrange, or save things keeps them very, very busy.
+Having to clean, check, arrange, or save things keeps them busy.
 Even when they look like they aren’t doing anything, they often are.
-They might be making mental lists, reviewing conversations for mistakes, planning out their next activity in exacting detail, or engaging in another kind of mental ritual.
+They might be making mental lists, reviewing conversations for mistakes, planning their next activity in exacting detail, or engaging in another mental ritual.

 What comes of all their motions?
 If people with OCD are being honest with themselves: usually nothing.